cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/PescatarianMunchkin.md

 ---
 section: Katherine
-displayTitle: Terrifying
+displayTitle: Terrifying Pescatarian Munchkin
-uriTitle: Terrifying
+uriTitle: terrifying-pescatarian-munchkin
 ---

-Terrifying Pescatarian Munchkin

 The fish and chips were stale ingested,
 A finch beak sunders to a solar width,